-Culture includes and is not limited to ethnicity, age, disability, gender, religious and spiritual beliefs, gender identity, sexual orientation and socio-economic status.
+Culture includes and is not limited to ethnicity, age, disability, gender, political, religious and spiritual beliefs, gender identity, sexual orientation and socio-economic status.

-- 5.1 Members recognise and respect cultural diversity among people and oppose discrimination, and oppressive and unjust behaviour. - 5.1.1 Members examine and acknowledge their own cultural values and recognise the ways in which the biases that arise from their own culture influence their interactions with each other and their clients. - 5.1.2 Members be aware that cultural factors influence health and illness. - 5.1.3 Members should consult appropriate advisors and/or refer clients on to others if they become aware their own cultural biases or preconceptions limit their therapeutic effectiveness. - 5.2 Members act to not discriminate unfairly against people on the basis of ethnicity, age, disability, gender, religious or spiritual beliefs, gender identity, sexual orientation, socioeconomic status, or any other basis proscribed by law.
+- 5.1 Members recognize and respect cultural diversity among people and oppose discrimination, and oppressive and unjust behaviour. - 5.1.1 Members examine and acknowledge their own cultural values and recognize the ways in which the biases that arise from their own culture influence their interactions with each other and their clients. - 5.1.2 Members be aware that cultural and environmental factors influence health and illness. - 5.1.3 Members should consult appropriate advisors and/or refer clients on to others if they become aware their own cultural biases or preconceptions limit their therapeutic effectiveness. - 5.2 Members do not discriminate against people on the basis of ethnicity, age, disability, gender, political, religious or spiritual beliefs, gender identity, sexual orientation, socioeconomic status, or any other basis proscribed by law.

-- 5.3 Members practising in Australia recognise the multicultural values of Australia and the rights of all Australians to be active and equal participants in Australian society, free to live their lives and maintain their cultural traditions.
-Members practice should reflect this respect for these multicultural values. - 5.4 Members practising in Australia give recognition and promote the advancement of the inherent rights, cultures and traditions of Aboriginal and Torres Strait Islander peoples as the first peoples of this land.
-Members use culturally appropriate practices and integrate these into their work in ways that ensure that issues of diversity and equality are valued, upheld and promoted. - 5.5 Members practising in Aotearoa/New Zealand be familiar with The Treaty of Waitangi, use culturally safe practices and integrate these into their work in ways that ensure that issues of diversity and equality are valued, upheld and promoted.
+- 5.3 Members recognize the multicultural values of Australia and New Zealand and the rights of all people to be active and equal participants in society, free to live their lives and maintain their cultural traditions. - 5.4 Members practicing in Australia give recognition and promote the advancement of the inherent rights, cultures and traditions of Aboriginal and Torres Strait Islander peoples as the first peoples of this land.
+Members use culturally appropriate practices and integrate these into their work in ways that ensure that issues of diversity and equality are valued, upheld and promoted. - 5.5 Members practicing in Aotearoa/New Zealand exist in a bicultural nation.
+They acknowledge that governance in Aotearoa New Zealand is based on two distinct founding cultures.
+They undertake to work in ways that acknowledge the status of Māori and Pākehā as partners to te Tiriti o Waitangi / the Treaty of Waitangi.